xaukael/card-tokens/README.md

 # card-tokens
 Drag cards to the canvas

+0.4.2
+  - changed socket to more unique name to avoid potential for conflicts

 0.3.0

   - cards will now spawn in the center of a drawing with the text that matches the hand or pile it is played to